Hay'at Tahrir al-Sham: Predecessors

-Before becoming the emir of al-Nusra Front, Abu Mohammad al-Julani started his military career in 2003, travelling from Damascus in Syria to Iraq, where he resisted the U.S. occupation of Iraq.
-He joined al-Qaeda in Iraq and fought in the Iraqi insurgency against the American occupation.
-After his imprisonment by U.S. military in 2006 and subsequent release by Iraqi government in 2011 during the Syrian revolution, Julani was tasked with establishing al-Nusra Front as al-Qaeda's official branch in Syria.
-Between 2011 and 2012, he co-ordinated with Abu Bakr al-Baghdadi, leader of the Islamic State of Iraq (ISI), to expand al-Qaeda's branch in Syria.
+Before becoming the emir of al-Nusra Front, Ahmed al-Sharaa started his military career in 2003, travelling from the Syrian capital Damascus to Iraq, where he resisted the U.S. occupation of Iraq.
+He joined al-Qaeda in Iraq and fought in the Iraqi insurgency against the U.S. occupation.
+After his imprisonment by the U.S. military in 2006 and subsequent release by the Iraqi government in 2011, al-Sharaa was tasked with establishing al-Nusra Front as al-Qaeda's branch in Syria.
+Between 2011 and 2012, he coordinated with Abu Bakr al-Baghdadi, leader of the Islamic State of Iraq (ISI), to expand al-Qaeda's mission in Syria.

-In April 2013, Baghdadi announced his group's expansion into Syria and declared the creation of the Islamic State of Iraq and the Levant (ISIL) and unilaterally demanded al-Nusra's merger into ISIL.
-Julani denounced the move; and maintained his bay'ah (trans: "pledge of allegiance") to al-Qaeda.
-Al-Qaeda emir Ayman al-Zawahiri also denounced al-Baghdadi's announcement, asserting that Syria was the "spatial state" of the Al-Nusra Front.
+In April 2013, Baghdadi announced his group's expansion into Syria and declared the creation of the Islamic State (ISIL) and unilaterally demanded al-Nusra's merger into ISIL.
+Al-Sharaa denounced the move; and maintained his bay'ah (trans: "pledge of allegiance") to al-Qaeda. al-Qaeda emir Ayman al-Zawahiri also denounced al-Baghdadi's announcement, asserting that Syria was the "spatial state" of al-Nusra Front.
 Zawahiri officially demanded the dissolution of the new entity and urged Baghdadi to withdraw all his troops from Syria.
-In a letter addressed to the leaderships of ISIL and al-Nusra Front on June 2013, Ayman al-Zawahiri directly rebuked al-Baghdadi's moves by recognizing al-Nusra Front as the only official Syrian branch of al-Qaeda and demanded the dissolution of ISIL.
+In a letter addressed to the leaderships of ISIL and al-Nusra Front in June 2013, Ayman al-Zawahiri directly rebuked al-Baghdadi's moves by recognizing al-Nusra Front as the only official Syrian branch of al-Qaeda and demanded the dissolution of ISIL.

 By January 2014, hostile rhetoric between ISIL and al-Nusra Front escalated into violent conflict.
 Al-Nusra Front formally cut all factional links to ISIL in February 2014 when al-Qaeda's general command issued an official statement disavowing and terminating all relations with ISIL.
-In July 2016, al-Nusra Front under Julani split from al-Qaeda, rebranding as Jabhat Fatah al-Sham.
+In July 2016, al-Nusra Front under al-Sharaa split from al-Qaeda, rebranding as Jabhat Fatah al-Sham.
 Before that time, HTS espoused hardline Islamist views, such as viewing non-Muslims as second-class citizens, but after 2016, it began moderating some of its positions in an effort to gain wider legitimacy.

 Background

-Al-Nusra Front/Jabhat Fateh al-Sham co-operated with Ahrar al-Sham throughout most of 2015 and 2016.
-Leading Ahrar al-Sham cleric Abu Jaber saw al-Nusra's affiliation to al-Qaeda as detrimental to their cause.
+Al-Nusra Front co-operated with Ahrar al-Sham throughout most of 2015 and 2016.
+Leading Ahrar al-Sham cleric Abu Jaber Sheikh saw Jabhat al-Nusra's prior affiliation to al-Qaeda as detrimental to their cause.
 He also sought to unify Islamist rebel factions.
-He led a more Islamist and less nationalist faction within Ahrar al-Sham, Jaysh al-Ahrar, which supported a merger with Jabhat Fateh al-Sham.
+He briefly led a more Islamist and less nationalist faction within Ahrar al-Sham, Jaysh al-Ahrar, which supported a merger with Jabhat Fatah al-Sham, before dissolving the group in early 2017.
 There were merger talks in late 2016, but these broke down.
-In early 2017, Jaysh al-Ahrar clashed with rival Islamist groups in Idlib, particularly Ahrar al-Sham, before separating from Ahrar al-Sham to merge with Jabhat Fateh al-Sham in a new body.
+By January 20, 2017, JFS started launching attacks on rival Islamist groups in Idlib, particularly Ahrar al-Sham, before merging with several other allied Islamist groups into "Hay'at Tahrir al-Sham".